 Bachelor of Science Physical Education Master of Education Teaching and Learning

 Mrs. Lori Johnson

-My name is Mrs. Lori Johnson and I am a Physical Education teacher at Oakland Elementary School and Hillcrest Elementary School.
-Mr. Scott Staver is another Physical Education teacher at Oakland.
-Mr. Matt Kok is another Physical Education teacher at Hillcrest.
-We are very excited for a great school year!
+My name is Mrs. Lori Johnson and I am a Physical Education teacher at Oakland Elementary School.
+I have been teaching P.E. for 10 years.
+I live in the community and have three children that attend Antioch District 34 schools.
+Mr. Scott Staver and I work together to provide a supportive and exciting Physical Education program for all students.
 We will be teaching according to the SHAPE national physical education standards.
 It is our goal to help your child develop the skills and knowledge to be physically active and lead healthy lives.
 Specifically, your child will: